ubergeek801/panoptes/README.md

 changes will be modeled as _events_ to which the system may respond by re-evaluating compliance rules as necessary.
 The most significant such event is a proposed _trade_, the compliance impact of which must be evaluated and feedback returned to the submitting trader (preferably in real time).

+## TODO

+* The Flink processor code has been upgraded to use Flink 2.x, but has not yet been tested.